KaSho2/KaSho2.github.io/_projects/pick-place-robotic-arm.md

 summary: Designed and analyzed a robotic pick-and-place system focused on accessibility, ergonomics, and low-cost mechanical actuation.
 ---

-# Pick & Place Robotic Arm for the Elderly & Disabled

 **Summary**
 Built a pick-and-place robotic arm concept focused on assisting elderly and disabled users, including mechanical design, prototyping considerations, and control approach.